Day 4 – The Surface of Mars

 Stopped at this luxurious bathroom in lush surroundings.

-We pass ed through the saddle; a small valley between two hills as you round the bend toward a straightaway.
+ed through the saddle; a small valley between two hills as you round the bend toward a straightaway.
 At the end of the straightaway, a deceptively steep hill leads to Kibo hut, the final campsite.

 Distance: 9.2 kilometers